Skip to content

 Run it:

-sonda metrics --scenario examples/basic-metrics.yaml --duration 3s
+sonda run --scenario basic-metrics.yaml --duration 3s

 Output